How to Choose the Best Ayurvedic Herbs, Spices, and Foods for Your Digestion

 Colonizing probiotics, such as Bifidobacterium lactis HN019, have been shown to adhere to the gut wall and re-populate the gut with new and diverse strains of good microbes.33-35 Always look for a colonizing probiotic!
 I can recommend:

-Flora Restore: This is a colonizing probiotic for maintenance and support as you finish restoring balance in your upper digestive tract, to the first part of the small intestine.
+Flora Pro: This is a colonizing probiotic for maintenance and support as you finish restoring balance in your upper digestive tract, to the first part of the small intestine.

-Flora Restore MAX: Flora Restore MAX has three times the amount of colonizing probiotic as Flora Restore.
+Flora Pro MAX: Flora Pro MAX has three times the amount of colonizing probiotic as Flora Pro.
 This is a high-potential colonizing probiotic that is used to address chronic digestive concerns.

-Gut Revival: This combines colonizing probiotics (equivalent of 1 capsule of Flora Restore) along with probiotics that are antagonistic to the undesirable bacteria that take advantage of a weak digestive environment.
+Gut Guard: This combines colonizing probiotics (equivalent of 1 capsule of Flora Pro) along with probiotics that are antagonistic to the undesirable bacteria that take advantage of a weak digestive environment.
 I recommend using this when you need to address an alteration of the healthy gut microbiology.

 The herb neem has also been shown to support a healthy microbiome.